ibm-cloud-docs/EventStreams/disaster_recovery.md

 - Raise a support ticket to request disabling of the current mirroring from cluster A to cluster B.
 - After the support ticket has been processed, enable mirroring between cluster B (now the source) to the newly provisioned cluster (the target).
 See [Mirroring setup](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.

-Alternatively, if cluster A has recovered, then typically a user returns operations to cluster A. Perform the following steps to return primary operations to cluster A.
+Alternatively, if cluster A has recovered, typically a user returns operations to cluster A. Complete the following steps to return primary operations to cluster A.

 Before failing back, mirroring must be enabled in the opposite direction: